wonmor/wonmor/README.md

 # Hey, I'm John 👋

 * 🍎 I'm one of the few Canadian-based 2023 Apple Swift Student Challenge Winner.
 Met Tim Apple at WWDC23 In-person event.
-  I'm now based in London, United Kingdom 🇬🇧
+* 🇬🇧 I'm now based in London, United Kingdom.
+Sponsored a Global Talent visa at a relatively young age (20) and obtained ILR (indefinite leave of remain) through that route!
 * 📚  I am currently taking a break from university to obtain a Private Pilot's License @ Sunrise Aviation (KSNA)
 * 🧑‍💻 I mainly code in Swift and Typescript for Web & Mobile Apps – C++ and Python for more specialized tasks like Computer Vision, BCI EEG data clean-up, or Computational Chemistry projects like the [one](https://www.youtube.com/watch?v=F95lSwabPpE) I've worked on recently
-* 🙊 I live by the following quote:

-> “I skate to where the puck is going to be, not where it has been.”
->
-> – Wayne Gretzsky, Former NHL Player

 * 📺 Check out my YouTube Channel [https://youtube.com/@JohnSeong](https://youtube.com/@JohnSeong) for more aviation-related topics and coding tutorials